 Regional Rehabilitation Centre

-The new Regional Rehabilitation Centre and Acquired Brain Injury Hospital for Hamilton Health Sciences (HHS) is located on the Hamilton General Hospital site in the north-central area of the city.
+The Regional Rehabilitation Centre and Acquired Brain Injury Hospital for Hamilton Health Sciences (HHS) is located on the Hamilton General Hospital site in the north-central area of the city.
 The centre serves a sensitive and high needs population.
 Its design successfully supports patients, families and healthcare teams.

 A specialized environment for those in need